MidnightDreamerX17/skill20/Optional/Feats.md

 Characters start with 10 feats and gain an additional feat at every single experience level.

+The GM may rule that bonus feats are given as rewards for achieving high ranks in a guild or other organization.
+Such feats also require a week of training to learn.
+The GM may furthermore rule that this is the only way to gain feats.

 - **Ace Surgeon** - The character uses Healing Kits on a time scale of one check per 10 minutes.
 - **Acrobatic** - The character gains a bonus of +2 to jumping, tumbling, and falling safely.
 - **Additional Advantage** (uses 2 feats) - The character gains an additional Advantage.